Mark Pysyk: Professional

+On November 14, 2024, Pysyk signed as a free agent to play the remainder of the 2024–25 season with SaiPa in the Finnish Liiga.

+After helping SaiPa reach the Liiga finals, Pysyk signed a one-year contract with HC Sparta Prague of the Czech Extraliga on May 22, 2025.

 International play

-Pysyk was invited to take part in Canada's 2011 National Junior Team selection camp, but did not make the final roster.
+Pysyk played Team Canada at the 2009 Ivan Hlinka Memorial Tournament.
+He was invited to take part in Canada's 2011 National Junior Team selection camp, but did not make the final roster.
 The following year, he was named to the team for the 2012 World Junior Championships, held in Alberta.
+Canada won bronze at the tournament.